Maria Benktzon

 Maria Benktzon (born 1946) is a Swedish designer, she is known for industrial design with human factors.
 She is a co-founder of Ergonomi Design Gruppen which later became Veryday, an industrial design consultancy located in Stockholm.
+The company aimed to design improved everyday objects for the home and work.
+In November 2016, Veryday joined forces with McKinsey & Company, and today operates under the name "McKinsey Design."

 Biography

-Maria Benktzon was born in 1946 in Nyköping, Sweden.
+Maria Benktzon was born in 1946 in Nyköping, Sweden. and studied at the Konstfack University of Arts, Crafts and Design in Stockholm.